l1chorpe/cyberpunk-log-viewer/README.md

 - When opening the context menu (right click) on a log file in the list, the background is bigger than it should.

-- Trying to open the context menu after having selected a log file in the list will not work.
+- When opening the context menu after having selected a log file in the list, the buttons will not work.
 A workaround is to right-click again, or deselect the element before right-clicking.

 ### List of folders checked by CLV (only if full search is disabled)